Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 Installing Kiosk Mode in a Panel PC for industrial automation applications and On-Board keyboard

-On the following post you will see how to configure the Industrial Shields Panel PCs, implementing an internal keyboard and configuring it in order to work in kiosk mode.
+In this post you will see how to install and configure an on-screen keyboard on the Industrial Shields Panel PCs, which is useful for when the panel pc is being used in kiosk mode.
 In some cases an onboard keyboard is not installed by default and you have to set it as it is very useful to take advantage of the industrial touch screen.
 The Kiosk software is a system and user interface software designed to enclose the system in a way that avoids user interaction and activities on the device outside the scope of execution of the software.
 It is very useful when you want to implement a configuration that should not be changed.

-Once you have entered the command you will have to enter the Root password.
+Once you have entered the commands you will have to enter the Root password.
 By default the password is always raspberry.

 Note: you will not see how password being typed but the characters will be entered.